 If your costs keep climbing year after year, your HVAC is probably the culprit.
 Upgrading to a newer, high-efficiency model can often save 20-30% on utility bills—sometimes enough to pay for the new system in just a few seasons.

-As summer approaches, it’s easy to spot the obvious trouble with your HVAC—like rattling sounds or weak airflow.
+As summer approaches, it’s easy to spot the obvious trouble with your HVAC, like rattling sounds or weak airflow.
 But other, less blatant symptoms often get overlooked, even though they’re just as important.
-These hidden warning signs can signal it’s time for a rethink before the heat really hits.
+These hidden warning signs can signal it’s time for a rethink before the heat hits.
 Recognizing them now can help you avoid getting stuck with an outdated system in the middle of a heatwave.

 Dust collecting everywhere, family sneezing more than usual, or just a heavy, “stuffy” feel at home?
 Older HVAC systems often can’t filter air well enough anymore.
 Over time, components wear out, filters clog, and your system starts to miss airborne dust, pollen, and other allergens.